TBCX

 DIAGNOSTICS

-Representative messages include: "bad header", "incompatible Tcl version", "short read/write", "unsupported AuxData kind", "input is neither an open channel nor a readable file", and "errors while evaluating top-level".
+Representative messages include: “bad header”, “incompatible Tcl version”, “short read/write”, “unsupported AuxData kind”, “input is neither an open channel nor a readable file”, “runaway serialization detected”, and Tcl errors from top-level evaluation.

 SECURITY